What Are Your Favorite Holiday Traditionsposted by Andrea | 12/4/2015

 - Etc. etc. etc.

 And now that we have our own little family, Dave and I have started a few traditions of our own…

-Two other traditions I’d like to start once Nora is a bit older:
+Two other traditions I’d like to start once the kids are a bit older:

 1. Do something to give back to a person, family, or organization in need.
-But not just a financial donation… I want our whole family to physically do something like volunteer at a soup kitchen, or deliver gifts/ meals to a needy family.
-I think it’s good for them to see others who are less fortunate, and to realize that Christmas really is not about getting gifts, but rather giving them.
+But not just a financial donation… I want our whole family to physically do something like volunteer at a soup kitchen or deliver gifts or meals to a needy family.
+I think it’s good for them to see others who are less fortunate and to realize that Christmas really is not about getting gifts, but rather giving them.

 2. Implement a more “simplistic” gift-giving routine where we would give our children only a few gifts: 1 clothing gift, 1 educational gift, 1 experience gift, and 1 fun gift.
 Not only will this make shopping and planning a lot easier, it will also help the kids to realize that Christmas isn’t all about gifts (which is really easy to forget these days!)

 I know there are SO many other fun and creative holiday traditions… so today, I’d love to know: